mnamegaurav/django_bota_example/README.md

-# django_bota
+# Bota
-Bota is a Chatbot created using a Python library named Chatterbot.
+Bota is a Chatbot created using a Python library  Chatterbot and Django Web Framework.